AlexDisler/cordova-icon/README.md

      $ cordova-icon

-For optimal results, your file has to be at least 1240\*1240px.
+For good results, your file shoud be:

+- square
+- for Android and iOS, at least 192\*192px (512\*512px recommended to be future-proof)
+- for Windows, at least 1240\*1240px

 ### Creating a cordova-cli hook